Skip to content

 Visit the ECC Bookstore Website

 The ECC Bookstore collects course material requirements from instructors and posts the information for students.
 Use the Bookstore website to determine which course materials are needed for your classes.
-ECC has incorporated a price comparison tool on the Bookstore website to help you find the best price.
-Elgin Community College owns and operates the ECC Bookstore to benefit our campus.
-Proceeds from purchases made at the bookstore support the college and its students.
-You can also find course materials, supplies, ECC spirit wear, scrub tops, culinary supplies, and more.
+ECC has incorporated a price comparison tool to help you find the best price.

-Buy Used and Pay Attention to Condition
+Buy Used and Check the Condition

 Consider Renting a Textbook